 Cultural Center for Children, Chamanga

-Two-phase project by the Center for Public Interest Design, Portland State University and Tokyo University (phase 1) and Hohschule Müchen (phase 2).
+Phase I and research: Center for Public Interest Design, Portland State University and Tokyo University (realized inSeptember 2017).

 The village of Chamanga at the coast of Ecuador was destroyed to 80% by an earthquake in Spring 2016.
 The reconstruction process is ongoing but slow.
 It unveils social, cultural and economic weaknesses that existed before and are now very present.
 Specially the children and youth suffer under the bad economic, hygienic and social conditions.
 The effort of this studio is, to support the citizen of Chamanga in some small but useful interventions.